WKRC (AM): Programming

+WKRC is co-owned with another Cincinnati iHeartMedia talk station, 700 WLW.
+While WLW airs mostly local talk and sports programming, WKRC largely carries nationally syndicated talk shows.

+WKRC has one locally-based program in morning drive time hosted by Brian Thomas.
+Syndicated weekday shows include The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, Coast to Coast AM with George Noory, The Ramsey Show with Dave Ramsey and The Mark Levin Show.

+Weekend programming includes specialty shows on money, health, retirement, technology, gardening and home repair, some of which are paid brokered programming.
+WKRC is the originating station for two weekly Premiere Networks shows: At Home with Gary Sullivan and In the Garden with Ron Wilson.
+It also carries The Kim Komando Show on Sunday evenings and repeats of some weekday shows.

 History

+WFBW and WMH

 WKRC is one of the oldest radio stations in Ohio.
-It was first licensed in May 1924 to the Ainsworth-Gates Radio Co. of Cincinnati, and was issued the sequentially assigned call letters WFBW.
-The station changed its call sign to WMH beginning on June 14, 1924.
+It was first licensed, as WFBW, on May 22, 1924.
+The owner was the Ainsworth-Gates Radio Company of Cincinnati.
+The original call letters were randomly assigned from a sequential roster of available call signs.
+The call letters changed to WMH on June 14, 1924.
 (An earlier WMH, which was Cincinnati's first broadcasting station, had been operated by the Precision Equipment Company until January 1923.)

 In 1925, the station was purchased by the Kodel Radio Corporation.
+That firm changed the call letters to WKRC to match its initials.

+CBS Radio

-Kodel changed the call letters to WKRC to match its initials.
-WKRC was a charter member of the CBS Radio Network, and was one of the 16 stations that aired the first CBS network program on September 18, 1927.
+WKRC was a charter member of the CBS Radio Network.
+It was one of the 16 stations that aired the first CBS network program on September 18, 1927.
 CBS purchased WKRC in November 1931, turning it into an owned and operated station.

-CBS sold it to The Cincinnati Times-Star in September 1939.
-The Times-Star was owned by the Taft Family, and this purchase was the genesis of Taft Broadcasting, with WKRC as its flagship station.
+CBS sold WKRC to The Cincinnati Times-Star in September 1939.
+The Times-Star was owned by the Taft family.
+This purchase was the genesis of Taft Broadcasting, with WKRC as its flagship station.

+FM and TV stations

 In 1947, Taft signed on an FM station at 101.9 MHz.
 The FM station used its own call sign at first, WCTS, which stood for Cincinnati Times-Star.
 It later switched to WKRC-FM and today is WKRQ.
 In 1949, Taft Broadcasting added Cincinnati's second television station, Channel 11 WKRC-TV (now on Channel 12).

 As network programming moved from radio to television in the 1950s, WKRC switched to a full service middle of the road (MOR) music format and was an affiliate of the ABC Entertainment Radio Network.
 In the 1980s, the music moved from MOR to adult contemporary.